ktvipin27/EasyUpdateManager/README.md

     .startUpdate()
 ```

-* **Custom Install Alert**
+### Custom Install Alert

 Sometimes you may want to show some custom alert instead of the snackbar.
-In this scenario you can tell InAppUpdateManager to don`t show the snackbar by setting `customNotification = false` and how your custom alert by listening to install state.
+In this scenario you can tell the InAppUpdateManager to not show the snackbar by setting `customNotification = false` and how your custom alert by listening to install state.
 ```kotlin
 val inAppUpdateManager = InAppUpdateManager.with(this)
 inAppUpdateManager